-Garden
+Garden component

 Page last updated:

-This topic describes Garden, the component that Cloud Foundry (CF) uses to create and manage isolated environments called containers.
-Each instance of an app deployed to CF runs within a container.
-For more information about how containers work, see Container Mechanics in Container Security.
+You can use Garden, the component that Cloud Foundry uses to create and manage isolated environments called containers.
+Each instance of an app deployed to Cloud Foundry runs within a container.

-Garden has pluggable back ends for different platforms and runtimes, and specifies a set of interfaces that each platform-specific back end must implement.
-These interfaces contain methods to perform the following actions:
+Garden has plug-in back ends for different platforms and runtimes.
+It specifies a set of interfaces that each platform specific back end must implement.

-- Create and delete containers
+- Create and delete containers.

-- Apply resource limits to containers
+- Apply resource limits to containers.

-- Open and attach network ports to containers
+- Open and attach network ports to containers.

-- Copy files into and out of containers
+- Copy files into and out of containers.

-- Run processes within containers
+- Run processes within containers.

 - Stream